clojurecup2014/cloujera/README.md

-Fine grained, spoken word search for educational videos.
+Cloujera is a fine-grained, spoken word search over Coursera's videos

 Cloujera does this by performing full text searches on the transcripts of videos on [coursera](http://coursera.org).